 - Wedge sandals, Mephisto.
 (These have adjustable bands over toe strap as well as ankle, and nice arch support.
 I often find a low heel more comfortable than a flat.)

-- Wedge pumps, Belle by Sigerson Morrison a couple of years old, (similar style).
+- Wedge pumps, Belle by Sigerson Morrison a couple of years old, (similar).
 These are evenings-only shoes, but we do have a few planned activities that call for a step up from casual.

 Wild Card and Outerwear